core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ### SIDs as keys {#container-with-sid}

 CBOR map keys implemented using SIDs MUST be encoded using a CBOR unsigned integer (major type 0) or CBOR negative integer (major type 1), depending on the actual delta value.
-Deltas value are computed as follow:
+Delta values are computed as follows:

 * In the case of a 'container', deltas are equal to the SID of the current schema node minus the SID of the parent 'container'.

-* In the case of a rpc 'input' or rcp 'output', deltas are equal to the SID of the current schema node minus the SID of the rpc.
+* In the case of an 'rpc input' or 'rcp output', deltas are equal to the SID of the current schema node minus the SID of the 'rpc'.

-* In the case of a rpc 'input' or rpc 'output', deltas are equal to the SID of the current schema node minus the SID of the action.
+* In the case of an 'action input' or 'action output', deltas are equal to the SID of the current schema node minus the SID of the 'action'.

 Application payloads carrying a collection (e.g. CoAP Content-Format) SHOULD include the reference SID to allow stateless conversion of delta values to SIDs.
 The format of this application payload is not defined by the current specification and is not shown in the examples.